jonnytest1/workadventure-mapserver/Readme.setup.md

         - process.env.DB_PASSWORD;

 ## environment variables

-    - you can use dotenv in the root directory
+  you can use dotenv in the root directory or specify them in the process environment

-    - or specify them in the process environment
+## startup:

 you can start the server with